rails/rails/guides/source/initialization.md

 end
 ```

-This climbs the directory tree until it reaches a path which contains a +script/rails+ file.
+This climbs the directory tree until it reaches a path which contains a `script/rails` file.
 If a directory containing this file is reached then this line will run:

 ```ruby
 exec RUBY, SCRIPT_RAILS, *ARGV if in_rails_application?
 ```

-This is effectively the same as running +ruby script/rails [arguments]+, where +[arguments]+ at this point in time is simply "server".
+This is effectively the same as running `ruby script/rails [arguments]`, where `[arguments]` at this point in time is simply "server".

 Rails Initialization
 --------------------

 Only now we finally start the real initialization process, beginning
-with +script/rails+.
+with `script/rails`.

-TIP: If you execute +script/rails+ directly from your Rails app you will
+TIP: If you execute `script/rails` directly from your Rails app you will
 skip executing all the code that we've just described.

-### +script/rails+
+### `script/rails`

 This file is as follows: